 Complete the FAFSA as soon as possible

 Completing the FAFSA early allows us to base your financial aid package on the most financial assistance possible from federal, state, and school-funded sources.
-We cannot create a financial aid award package for you without a completed FAFSA on file.
+We cannot create a financial aid award package for you without a FAFSA on file.

 IRS Retrieval Tool